 - Do I Need a New Charger?

 - Where Can I Get All Supplies for the upgrade?

 - Use Caution

 Need a replacement or a bigger battery?

 If you are looking for a bigger battery or charger here is our pick.

-What You Need To Do A Bigger Battery Conversion
+What You Need To Do A Bigger Battery Conversion (Battery Upgrade)

-Collecting your tools and supplies before you start the conversion is an excellent way to ensure that the new battery’s installation goes smoothly.
+Upgrade Power Wheels battery by collecting your tools and supplies before you start the conversion is an excellent way to ensure that the new battery’s installation goes smoothly.

 After collecting everything, you need to prepare a work area to lay everything in the open for easy access.
 Don’t forget to charge the new battery before the installation.